 SSDB was originally an individual open-source project.
 It was started by Zuyang Wu in 2013, aiming to work as an alternative for Redis.
-Currently, SSDB is being used in many productive environments to replace Redis, including several well-known companies and startups.
+Most of the features were implemented in 2013 and 2014.
+The last update to SSDB was one year ago.

-SSDB supports Snappy data compression library developed by Google since version 1.6.2.
+SSDB supports data compression using Snappy.
+Snappy is an open-source data compression library developed by Google.
+It is used in both Google's internal tools and several famous open-source databases, including Cassandra, MongoDB, and LevelDB.
+SSDB naturally supports Snappy as it uses LevelDB for low-level storage.
 In LevelDB, developers should explicitly set parameters to use Snappy in the compile time.
-SSDB changes this feature by directly integrating the source code of Snappy to the project.
-By default, SSDB will use Snappy, but users can still choose to use a non-compression version.
+Since version 1.6.2, SSDB has changed this feature by directly integrating the source code of Snappy to the project.
+By default, SSDB will use Snappy, but users can explicitly choose to use a non-compression version.
 SSDB with Snappy compression is compatible with non-compression data.

-SSDB supports four main data types, which are key-value, hashmap, sorted set and list.
+SSDB supports four main data types, which are key-value, hashmap, sorted set, and list.
 The key-value data type is used to store data with no strong relations.
 The hashmap is used to store data in different sets with counting and sorting based on the key value.
-Sorted set sorts all entries based on a score integer, and unlike key-value and hashmap, it cannot be used to store large data.
-List stores data in the queue structure.
+Sorted set sorts all entries based on an integer of score.
+Unlike the key-value and hashmap data types, sorted set cannot be used to store large data.
+Besides, list data type stores data as a queue.

 SSDB supports logical logging for its operations.
 It has multiple logging levels.
 The log file will change its name and create a new log file when exceeding the size limitation.